Blimey, what is being sixty like?

 More about the author

-One of the Guardian's TOP TEN READS for Christmas . . .
-AND, Woman & Home's best book to give this Christmas.
+One of the Guardian's TOP TEN BOOKS to gift . . .
+AND, Woman & Home's best book to give.

 'This book is inspired!!!'
 Nadiya Hussain